krestenkrab/riak-java-pb-client/README.markdown

                                    ByteString.copyFrom(data));
     riak.store(ro);

 Some of the API uses `com.google.protobuf.ByteString` which represents a chunk of (uninterpreted) bytes.
+Much of the API supports both `java.lang.String` and `ByteString`; sometimes you have to navigate from one kind of String to another using e.g. `ByteString.copyFromUtf8(String)` and `ByteString.toStringUtf8()`; but this lets you have keys that are arbitrary byte sequences in stead of just strings.
 You'll find that class in `lib/protobuf-java-2.3.0.jar` which also needs to be in your class path for the library to work.

 Here is a complete program to list the entire contents of a riak store.